Halifax, Nova Scotia, Canada

 Maritime Museum of the Atlantic

-Located on the waterfront, the museum’s permanent exhibits are dedicated to preserving Halifax’s maritime heritage.
+Located on the waterfront, the museum houses permanent exhibits dedicated to preserving Halifax’s maritime heritage.
 Immerse yourself in the history of boat building or learn how the 1917 Halifax explosion changed the face of the city.
 Titanic: The Unsinkable Ship, a captivating exhibit showcasing items found washed up onshore, details Halifax’s role in the tragedy and offers a glimpse into life aboard the iconic vessel.